 65

-(1) The administrator of a company may make a distribution to a creditor of the company.
+(1) The education administrator of a further education body may make a distribution to a creditor of the further education body.

 (2) Section 175 shall apply in relation to a distribution under this paragraph as it applies in relation to a winding up.

-(3) A payment may not be made by way of distribution under this paragraph to a creditor of the company who is neither secured nor preferential [unless--
+(3) A payment may not be made by way of distribution under this paragraph to a creditor of the further education body who is neither secured nor preferential [unless--

 (a) the distribution is made by virtue of section 176A(2)(a), or